-Brian L. Smith (email@example.com) is a visiting faculty member from Seminaries and Institutes.
+Brian L. Smith (firstname.lastname@example.org) was a visiting faculty member from Seminaries and Institutes when this was written.

 As a semester abroad student in Israel in 1973, I watched Donl Peterson in a major international airport gathering lost and confused students to safety.
 We were being evacuated in the middle of the Yom Kippur War.
 We soon learned we were safe when we were with him.
 He offered comfort, up-to-date information, good judgment, a sense of humor, intellectual mentoring, and inspired leadership.
 What more could a college student want from a college professor?
 We did more than attend class; we lived with the shepherding professor.
 Brother Peterson made us feel welcome and motivated to learn.
 He was credible as a teacher, which meant that we could trust his responses to our questions.
 This motivated us to ask many more questions.
 We sensed that he possessed a Christlike love for each of us, and it was fired by a lifetime of faithful living.